Mid-Level Graphic Design Intern Resume Examples + Skills & Tips for 2026

 Most mid-level Graphic Design Intern roles ask for 3-5 years of relevant experience.
 Internships, freelance, contract, and significant side-project work typically count.
 If you have less, lead with transferable skills and demonstrable outcomes in Adobe Photoshop and Illustrator.

-What is the typical salary range for a mid-level Graphic Design Intern?
+Where can I find reliable salary data for a mid-level Graphic Design Intern?

 What skills set a mid-level Graphic Design Intern apart in interviews?